 Version 1: A Starting Point

-While testing my MVP, I started building a basic landing (and pricing) page in parallel that I would show potential customers at the end of the interview.
-CloudFire’s UVP was predicated on the problem that “Sharing lots of photos and videos is a hassle” so my initial reaction was to come up with a quantifiable statement that could be verified.
-I started with:
+While testing my MVP, I built a basic landing (and pricing) page in parallel to show potential customers at the end of the interview.
+CloudFire’s UVP was predicated on the problem that “Sharing lots of photos and videos is a hassle.”
+Hence, my initial reaction was to develop a quantifiable statement that could be verified.
+I started with the following:

 Version 2: The Emotional Hook

 I then turned to Chance Barnett’s rule on leading with “finished story” benefits and tried connecting at a more emotional level:

 This version did get nods of approval from interviewees.
 It hit the “sharing is a hassle” point and called “parents” out explicitly.